 - You don't have to worry about popping that scary cardboard tube of cinnamon rolls open with a knife or a spoon.
 I cringe just thinking of that pop

-Putting these Cinnamon Rolls together
+Putting this simple Cinnamon Rolls recipe together

 When the dough has rested, roll it out into a rectangle, spread the butter on top then sprinkle with the cinnamon sugar mixture.
 Roll it up from the long end, pinch the seams, and cut into 11-12 individual rolls.